-The Debentures are convertible at the holder's option into fully paid and non-assessable Units at any time prior to the close of business on the earlier of the day the Debentures mature and the business day immediately preceding the date specified by the REIT for redemption of the Debentures, at a conversion price of \$2.20 per Unit, being a conversion rate of approximately 454.5455 Units for each \$1,000 principal amount of Debentures, subject to adjustment upon the occurrence of certain events in accordance with the provisions of the Indenture.
+The Debentures are convertible at the holder's option into fully paid and non-assessable Units at any time prior to the close of business on the earlier of the day the Debentures mature and the business day immediately preceding the date specified by the REIT for redemption of the Debentures, at a conversion price of \$8.80 per post-consolidation Unit, representing a conversion rate of approximately 113.6364 post-consolidation Units for each \$1,000 principal amount of Debentures, subject to adjustment upon the occurrence of certain events in accordance with the provisions of the Indenture.
 Holders converting their Debentures will receive accrued and unpaid interest from the last Interest Payment Date to, but not including, the date of conversion.
-If all conversion rights attaching to the Debentures are exercised, the REIT will be required to issue approximately 13,068,183 Units, subject to anti-dilution adjustments.
+If all conversion rights attaching to the Debentures are exercised, the REIT will be required to issue approximately 3,267,045 post-consolidation Units, subject to anti-dilution adjustments.